Dependence on laser intensity of the number-weighted angular distribution of Compton-scattered photon beams: Analytical Results

-Excellent agreement between the analytical prediction of \cref{eq:QedVarDiff} and the simulation results can be seen across a range of six orders of magnitude for each radiation reaction model and initial electron energy.
+Good agreement between the analytical prediction of \cref{eq:QedVarDiff} and the simulation results can be seen across a range of six orders of magnitude for each radiation reaction model and initial electron energy with a relative error between \cref{eq:QedVarDiff} and the numerical results of less than $\sim$25\%.
 The simulated results include a lower energy threshold at 1 \unit{\MeV}, indicating that applying an energy cut much less than the electron energy has a negligible effect on the calculation of $\sigma_\parallel^2 - \sigma_\perp^2$.
 For electron energies $\lesssim 1$ \unit{\GeV}, the classical and quantum models give similar results, however for larger electron energies (and hence larger $\chi$), the classical model overpredicts the broadening compared to the quantum model.
-This is due to the stochastic emission of the quantum model compared to the continuous emission of radiation of the classical model \cite{Neitz:2013,Vranic:2016}.
+This is due to the ``Gaunt-modified'' emission spectrum of the quantum model compared to the classical model.
+Additionally, for $\chi \gtrsim 0.1$, stochastic effects become non-negligible and radiation is no longer continuous as in the classical model \cite{Neitz:2013,Vranic:2016,Ridgers:2017}.

 Calculation of $\sigma_\parallel^2 - \sigma_\perp^2$ requires knowledge of the initial and final distributions of the electron energy to be able to determine the appropriate moments, which is straightforward for simulation data.
 Experimental measurement of the final energy spectrum is also uncomplicated, even on a shot-to-shot basis; however, non-invasive measurement of the initial electron spectrum is a non-trivial task.
 Techniques such as those outlined in \cite{Baird:2019, Emma:2021,Streeter:2023} may be used in cases where the beam properties are expected to significantly vary shot-to-shot, such as in laser-wakefield acceleration (LWFA) experiments.
 Alternatively, the distribution can be measured in the absence of the laser pulse, for sufficiently stable electron beams.